Veterans Financial Aid Resources

 If you are or have been a member of the military, you or your dependents may qualify for financial assistance from your military branch or service-connected associations.
 Active duty members and retirees should contact their branch's payroll department for information about financial assistance and relief societies within their branches.
-U.S. veterans are eligible to participate in the U.S. Department of Veterans' Affairs Educational Benefits Program.
+U.S. veterans are eligible to participate in the U.S. Department of Veterans Affairs Educational Benefits Program.

 Stetson University participates in the Scholarships for Children and Spouses of Deceased or Disabled Veterans (CSDDV).

-Sallie Mae has published a brochure that explains in detail the federal student loan benefits that are available to veterans.
+The Department of Education has published a brochure that explains in detail the federal student loan benefits that are available to veterans.

 Stetson University participates in the U.S. Department of Veterans Affairs Educational Benefits Programs.
 The Office of Financial Aid coordinates enrollment verification with the Office of the Registrar and submits the appropriate forms.
 Current VA programs are as follows: